jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Number appearing:** 1
 *   **Disposition:** Hostile
 *   **Courage:** Pragmatic
-*   **Soul color:** Green
+*   **Soul color:** Yellow and green mixed
 *   **Intelligence:** Mortal-like

 The ancient Magellians constructed enormous clockwork machines as weapons of war called Arketons.
-In order to enhance its intelligence and size, they were infused with the souls of several sentient mortals.
+In order to enhance its intelligence and size, they were infused with several Mikton souls.
 However, the results were not predictable.
-While the resulting consciousness was more intelligent than the average of the constituent souls, the conflicting memories confused the being regarding its origin.
+While the resulting consciousness was more intelligent than the average of the constituent souls, the conflicting minds disoriented the being.
 Emotionally, Arketons were unpredictable and could lash out without apparent reason.
 Arketons were ultimately too unstable to be useful as weapons of war.
 Their physical form was oftentimes a mechanical clockwork dragon which could spew fire or acid, but other forms were constructed of similar size.

 #### Blobs